 Should I build or renovate?

-Though everyone dreams of a spectacular home, the reality is that most families can’t afford their dream home first time around.
-Those handy at DIY might consider renovating an older-style home.
+Though everyone dreams of a spectacular home, the reality is that most families can’t afford their dream home the first time around.
+Those handy at DIY might consider renovating an older-style home and getting a refinance loan.
+They can calculate the total cost of refinancing on a refinance calculator.
 “When budgeting for a renovation, always allow at least 15 per cent on top of your budget for variables, as you often discover many hidden extras when you start pulling the property apart.”

 Building a new home means you avoid being hit with additional costs, as the design and complete cost for the build will be established up-front.